rolisis17/IDS/README.md

 - Basic knowledge of Bash scripting.

 ### Compilation
 To compile the program, use the provided Makefile.
-You can run `make name` to build the program, and `make run` to execute it.
-The Makefile also includes a `clean` rule for removing compiled files.
+You can run `make` to build the program, and `make run` to execute it.
+The Makefile also includes a clean rule `make clean` for removing compiled files.

 ## 3. Usage